-7.4 Phase Out of a Course, Specialisation, Major or Mode and/or Location
+7.4 Phase Out of a Course, Specialisation, Major or Mode and/or Location annual course profile review, or by a Faculty.

 The phase-out process includes both the process of determining that there will be no further intakes and the approval of phase-out arrangements for students and subjects in a course, specialisation, major or offering in a particular mode and/or location.